 For outdoorsy travelers, winter in Boston is no reason to stay inside.
 In fact, this may be the best time to visit.
 A snowy backdrop and brisk temperatures are simply an excuse to bundle up and enjoy all that the city has to offer.

 For those looking for activities that shine when the snow starts to fall, read on for the top 8 things to do in Boston during the winter months.
 Pack your extra pair of mittens, don your warmest hat, and head out to enjoy winter in Boston!

 Go Ice Skating at the Boston Common Frog Pond

-There may be no more quintessential Boston winter experience than spending an afternoon ice skating on the Boston Common Frog Pond.
+There may be no more quintessential Boston winter experience than spending an afternoon ice skating at Frog Pond on the Boston Common.
 Open daily during the winter (typically November through March), the Frog Pond has skate rentals, skating lessons, and even "skating seals" (really cute seal-shaped balance aids for skating newbies).
 And if you're thoroughly chilled, the on-site Frog Pond Café has warm-your-bones comfort food and drinks, including mac and cheese, soup, and hot chocolate.

 Bundle Up for Cross-Country Skiing, Snowshoeing at the Weston Ski Track